OptimalScale/LMFlow/readme/README_es.md

 ```sh
 ./scripts/run_finetune.sh
 ```
+Note: In the case of a small training data set, the value of ``block_size`` needs to be reduced, otherwise there will be no samples available in the Epoch iterator.

 Si deseas proporcionar argumentos para DeepSpeed que reflejen la configuración de tu máquina, puedes pasar los argumentos correspondientes a DeepSpeed al script.
 Por ejemplo:
 ```sh